xyqyear/auto-crossbreeding/README.md

 Setup for min-maxing:

-The setup is pretty much the save except you don't need the 13*13 farmland on the left
+The setup is pretty much the same except you don't need the 13*13 farmland on the left

 Setup for spreading: